 Without being able to see

-Without understanding or using one's judgement
+Without understanding or using one's judgment

 “Remember, as the director of your camp, the last thing you want to do is blindly assume risk.”

-Without direction, purpose
+Without direction or purpose

 Adverb for ignorant or unmindful, especially of something important